MD2Korg/CerebralCortex-Kernel/README.md

 # CerebralCortex Kernel
 Cerebral Cortex is the big data cloud companion of mCerebrum designed to support population-scale data analysis, visualization, model development, and intervention design for mobile sensor data.

-CerebralCortex-KafkaStreamPreprocessor (CC-KSP) is a apache-spark based pub/sub system for processing incoming mobile sensor data.

 You can find more information about MD2K software on our [software website](https://md2k.org/software) or the MD2K organization on our [MD2K website](https://md2k.org/).

 CerebralCortex Kernel is part of our [CerebralCortex cloud platform](https://github.com/MD2Korg/CerebralCortex).
 CerebralCortex Kernel is mainly responsible to store/retrieve mobile sensor data along with it's metadata.